 Finally, sometimes you just have to accept the loss associated with a suboptimal shipping request and move on.
 But be sure that moving onward is also moving upward.

-It’s critical to review what happened with a billing error so that you can avoid it happening in future.
-This can be a stressful learning curve if you are going it alone.
-However, with a 3PL like IL2000 on your side this learning process is facilitated via an ongoing process of freight auditing.
 The beauty of freight auditing is that this systematizes the process of organizational learning.
 When an unexpected billing outcome happens you won’t just find it by chance.
 The problem will find its way to a dashboard and an expert will find their way to a solution, arguing on your behalf if necessary to realize an optimally priced solution.
-As importantly as money saved per transaction, at the end of this process your company gains a blueprint to avoid the error happening again.
-Auditing closes the circle.
+As important as money saved per transaction, at the end of this process, your company gains a blueprint to avoid the error happening again.
+Auditing closes the circle and opens the door to freight optimization opportunities in the future.
+After all, the insight from auditing naturally possesses qualities that will help you understand your most valuable clients, suppliers, vendors and beyond.
+It’s what you use that data for that matters most.

 Here’s how IL2000 can help with freight billing